jawahar-shazab/docs/docs/api.md

 POST /v1/rois/
 ```

-Creates a new Region of Interest (ROI) in the system.
+This API creates a new Region of Interest (ROI) in the system.
+An ROI is a specific area within a camera's field of view or monitoring space, which can be used for focused monitoring, analysis, or detection.

 #### 2.Get ROIs